St. John's Church, Tallinn

-St. John's Church (Jaani kirik) is a large Lutheran parish church in Tallinn, Estonia.
-It is dedicated to Saint John the Evangelist, a disciple of Jesus Christ and author of the fourth Christian Gospel.
+St. John's Church (Jaani kirik) is a large Lutheran parish church in Freedom Square in central Tallinn, Estonia.
+It is dedicated to Saint John the Evangelist.
 Construction began in 1862, and the church was opened in 1867.

 History

-From the time of the Reformation, Estonia's primary religious tradition has been Lutheranism, with a catholic polity, and episcopal government.
+Since the 16th-century Protestant Reformation, Estonia's primary religious tradition has been Lutheranism.
 The national church of Estonia is the Estonian Evangelical Lutheran Church, of which St John's is a parish church.
 The motivation for construction was the large size of the existing congregation at the neighbouring Holy Spirit parish church (sometimes translated 'Holy Ghost'), which by the mid-nineteenth century numbered more than 14,000 members.
 Fundraising began in 1851 to provide a new parish church in the expanding suburbs of the 'new' town of Tallinn, at the lower level below the ancient hill-top city settlement (the Toompea).
 From September 1862 local craftsmen worked on construction, and the church was consecrated on 17 December 1867.